Summer Reading Program

 Miami welcomes new students to its engaged community of learners through the Summer Reading Program.
 In this important tradition, now 34 years old, we underline those activities we value most as a community: critical engagement with ideas; close interaction among faculty, staff, and students; and reading, listening, reflecting, talking, and learning as characteristics of active, responsible citizenship.
 As students' introduction to the types of dialogues they will engage in here with other learners, the summer reading program asks students to read a book during the summer and to return to campus in August prepared to discuss it with their fellow students and others in breakout sessions that immediately follow the Convocation ceremony.

 Participation in the Summer Reading Program is your first assignment as a university student.
 Your willingness to take the assignment seriously and to participate actively in group discussions in August may have important influences on your subsequent achievements as a Miami student.

-Convocation 2013 will be held in the South Residental Quad on Friday, August 23, with the book’s author, Jane McGonigal, as featured speaker.
-The ceremony begins this year at 9:00 am.
+Convocation 2015 will be held on Friday, August 21.
 As is our tradition, discussion groups will convene directly after the ceremony (sometime between 10:00 and 10:30) and run for approximately 45 minutes to an hour.